Fastest Marathon Time: World Records + Top Runners

 The marathon has a rich and storied past, and there’s always something gratifying about learning the history and evolution of an event; it connects you more to the sport.
+Learning about the progression of the marathon world records is particularly exciting.

 How Do You Set a Marathon World Record?

-There are certain eligibility criteria that any marathon performance must satisfy in order for it to be ratified as a world record in the marathon.
+Certain eligibility criteria must be satisfied for any marathon performance to be ratified as a world record.

 • The time must be faster than the current marathon world record.